|

-Butterfly Weed is a drought resistant, perennial wildflower that is native to much of North America.
+Butterfly Weed plants are drought resistant, perennial wildflowers that are native to much of North America.

 The flat clusters of fragrant orange flowers form on top of 2'-3' stems in July and August.